otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

 parameters: m (the minimum read depth); M (the number of mismatches between alleles) and n (the number of mismatches between loci in the catalog).
 Here, we will optimize M for the stickleback data using a subset of the full dataset provided.
-After this, we can use the optimal value we have found for M in the de novo exercise below (part 2).
+After this, we can use the optimal value we have found for M in the de novo exercise below.
 We will be using the guidelines of parameter optimization as outlined in [Paris et al. (2017)](https://besjournals.onlinelibrary.wiley.com/doi/epdf/10.1111/2041-210X.12775), and will create a ‘hockey stick’ plot to assess which value for M recovers the highest number of new polymorphic loci found in 80% of the individuals (r80 loci).

+From Paris et al. (2017)](https://besjournals.onlinelibrary.wiley.com/doi/epdf/10.1111/2041-210X.12775):
+*"After putative alleles are formed, stacks performs a search to match alleles together into putative loci.
+This search is governed by the M parameter, which controls for the maximum number of mismatches allowed between putative alleles[;...]
+Correctly setting **M** requires a balance – set it too low and alleles from the same locus will not collapse, set it too high and paralogous or repetitive loci will incorrectly merge together."*

 1. Go to your
 ```/nesi/project/nesi02659/<yourusername>/working```